shahroudy/NTURGB-D/README.md

 The list of these samples in "NTU RGB+D" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt), and the list of these samples in "NTU RGB+D 120" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD120_samples_with_missing_skeletons.txt).

+### Sample codes

+We have provided some MATLAB codes [here](https://github.com/shahroudy/NTURGB-D/tree/master/Matlab) to demonstrate how to read the skeleton files, map them to other modalities (RGB, depth, and IR frames), and visualize the skeleton data.
+These codes are suitable for both "NTU RGB+D" and "NTU RGB+D 120".

 ### Action Classes

 "NTU RGB+D" dataset contains 60 action classes, and "NTU RGB+D 120" dataset contains 120 action classes.
 The actions in these two datasets are listed as below.